amrnet/User-Guide_/docs/source/usage.rst

 .. note::

    These definitions are based on those defined in the `European CDC Response Plan <https://www.ecdc.europa.eu/sites/default/files/documents/multi-and-extensively-drug-resistant-gonorrhoea-response-plan-Europe-2019.pdf>`_, modified to use the specific representatives of category I and II antibiotic classes that are available in the dashboard.

+These definitions are based on those defined in the `European CDC Response Plan <https://www.ecdc.europa.eu/sites/default/files/documents/multi-and-extensively-drug-resistant-gonorrhoea-response-plan-Europe-2019.pdf>`_, modified to use the specific representatives of category I and II antibiotic classes that are available in the dashboard.